marchoeppner/gabi/docs/installation.md

 nextflow run marchoeppner/gabi -profile singularity \\
 --build_references \\
 --run_name build_refs \\
---outdir /path/to/references
+--reference_base /path/to/references
 ```

 where `/path/to/references` could be something like `/data/pipelines/references` or whatever is most appropriate on your system.
+If you already use a site-specific [config](https://github.com/marchoeppner/nf-configs) file, the `--reference_base` option does not need to be set.

 If you do not have singularity on your system, you can also specify docker, podman or conda for software provisioning - see the [usage information](usage.md).

-The path specified with `--outdir` can then be given to the pipeline during normal execution as `--reference_base`.
-Please note that the build process will create a pipeline-specific subfolder (`gabi`) that must not be given as part of the `--outdir` argument.
-GABI is part of a collection of pipelines that use a shared reference directory and it will choose the appropriate subfolder by itself.
+Please note that the build process will create a pipeline-specific subfolder (`gabi`) that must not be given as part of the `--reference_base` argument.
+GABI is part of a collection of pipelines that use a shared reference directory and it will choose/create the appropriate subfolder automatically.

 ## Site-specific config file